-License to Discriminate: We have serious concerns that Judge Kavanaugh will support a radical new view of religious exemptions from generally applicable laws that will undermine longstanding doctrine and erode our nation's commitment to protecting civil rights.
-Judge Kavanaugh has demonstrated that he is willing to provide a sweeping license to discriminate to religious adherents that construes even enforcement of the most basic protections for women and others as an undue burden on religious beliefs.
-For example, in Priests for Life v.
-U.S. Department of Health and Human Services, Judge Kayanaugh wrote a dissent in response to the D.C.
+D.C.
 Circuit Court's denial of a petition challenging the Affordable Care Act's requirement that religious organizations must submit a form to their insurer if they want to object to providing contraceptive coverage for their employees.
-The organizations argued that completing the form impermissibly burdened their religious rights under the Religious Freedom Restoration Act (RFRA).
-7 Judge Kavanaugh argued in his dissent that the filing of the form substantially burdened the adherents' exercise of religion because they believed that doing so amounted to a requirement that they take action contrary to their beliefs.
+The organizations argued that completing the form impermissibly burdened their religious rights under the federal Religious Freedom Restoration Act (RFRA).7 Judge Kavanaugh argued in his dissent that the filing of the form substantially burdened the adherents' exercise of religion because they believed that doing so amounted to a requirement that they act contrary to their beliefs.
 The majority criticized the dissent as advocating for a "potentially sweeping, new RFRA prerogative for religious adherents to make substantial-burden claims based on sincere but erroneous assertions about how federal law works."
-Judge Kavanaugh's belief that courts should accept, without question, any claim by a religious organization that a government requirement substantially burdens their sincere religious beliefs demonstrates his willingness to inappropriately extend RFRA and religious exemptions in ways that will undercut LGBT protections.
+Judge Kavanaugh's belief that courts should accept, without question, any claim by a religious organization that a government requirement substantially burdens their religious beliefs demonstrates his willingness to inappropriately extend religious rights in ways that would undercut LGBT protections.

-Judge Kavanaugh's view that the courts must show unquestioning deference to religious adherents' claims that government requirements substantially burden their beliefs raises significant concerns that he will undermine state and local nondiscrimination laws by allowing religious adherents to use RFRA and the First Amendment as a license to discriminate against LGBT people.
-This is especially disconcerting considering the kinds of cases that are likely to come before the Supreme Court in the wake of the Supreme Court's decision to reverse Masterpiece Cakeshop.
-In addition, cases addressing the scope of RFRA with regard to sexual orientation and gender identity are percolating in the lower courts and will likely end up before the Supreme Court soon as well.
+For example, Judge Kavanaugh's view that the courts must show unquestioning deference to religious adherents' substantial burden claims raises significant concerns that he would undermine nondiscrimination laws by allowing religious adherents to use religious free exercise protections as a license to discriminate against LGBT people.
+This is especially disconcerting considering the kinds of cases that are likely to come before the Supreme Court in the wake of the Supreme Court's decision to reverse the Colorado courts' decisions in Masterpiece Cakeshop.
+In addition, cases addressing RFRA-based defenses to claims of sexual orientation and gender identity discrimination are percolating in the lower courts and will likely end up before the Supreme Court as well.
 9